mmlynarik/data-lovers/docs/azure.md

 5) When are the data created and for how long are they valid?
 6) Data access and sensitivity

+# Application insights

+To view your saved queries go into the query explorer.

 [1]: https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction
 [2]: https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-overview
 [3]: https://docs.microsoft.com/en-us/rest/api/storageservices/insert-entity